snowiow/aws.el/README.md

 # Features
 - Switch between your configured profiles
-- Login to the AWS UI via `aws-vault login`
+- Login to the AWS UI via `aws-vault login` or `aws-sso login`
-- Works with the `--profile` flag as well as aws-vault sessions
+- Works with the `--profile` flag as well as aws-vault and aws-sso sessions
 - CloudFormation
     - List Stacks
     - Delete Stack